Hen00af/Hen00af/README.md

 > 📦 72.4 kB Used in GitHub's Storage
  >
-> 🏆 383 Contributions in the Year 2025
- >
 > 🚫 Not Opted to Hire
  >
-> 📜 23 Public Repositories
+> 📜 22 Public Repositories
  >
-> 🔑 16 Private Repositories
+> 🔑 17 Private Repositories
  >
 **I'm an Early 🐤**